tobiadnan/CRUD-FRS-with-Java-Native/README.md

 # CRUD FRS with Java and MySql

-This project is only for completing the final project in my middle test of Collage.
+This project is only for completing the final project in my middle test of Collage. here i'm using structured based programming with java language.
 The name MyFRS because this app is simple about student FRS CRUD.

 In working on this project I used the IntelliJ IDE Community Edition 2020.2.2 application.
 And for the Development Kit I use Oracle JDK-15.